I Still Love My Ex After 20 Years

 If you’re still in love with your ex after 20 years and your ex rejected you or you’re married/in a relationship, the best way for you to stop loving your ex is to take the following measures:

-- Disconnect yourself from your ex and stop all contact.
+1. Disconnect from your ex and stop all contact.

-- Once you’ve found that reason, start working on your internal happiness.
-Become happy with yourself again and find your passion and ambition again.
+3. Once you’ve found that reason, start working on your internal happiness.
+Become happy with yourself again and find your passion and zest for life.
 Seek professional help if you have to.
-Anything to change your mindset and consequently, feelings.
+Do whatever it takes to change your mindset and, consequently, your feelings.

 If you seriously focus on moving past your ex—and most importantly, on finding yourself again, I guarantee that you’ll fall out of love with your ex.